chrisliu298/gpt2-arxiv/README.md

 This GPT-2 model is capable of generating abstracts given paper titles.

-We will add argparse support in later versions.

 ## ArXiv Dataset

 This repo contains a part of the dataset from [arxiv_archive](https://github.com/staeiou/arxiv_archive).
 Specifically, it contains papers under aritficial intelligence (AI), machine learning (LG), computation and language (CL), and computer vision and pattern recognition (CV) categories.